 Let’s talk about this in terms of beer.
 Everyone’s tolerance is different, but generally speaking, 2 beers puts you at a Blood Alcohol Content (BAC) of 0.04- half the legal limit.
 Let’s say you have 2 more beers to put your BAC at 0.08 (the legal limit).
-At this point, a driver is 11 times more likely to get into a crash than a person who has not drank.
+At this point, a driver is 11 times more likely to get into a crash than a person not driving under the influence.

 Let’s have 2 more beers- a 6 pack.
 Your BAC is now at least 0.10, and you are 48 times more likely to crash than someone who hasn’t drank.

 You’ve had a 6 pack already- say you have 2 more beers.
-Your BAC is now approximately 0.15, you are 380 times more likely to have an accident, and if you drive you are committing extreme DUI.
+Your BAC is now approximately 0.15, you are 380 times more likely to have an accident than someone not driving under the influence, and if you drive you are committing extreme DUI.